Surgery for Kidney Stones in Aventura, FL

 Extracorporeal Shock Wave Lithotripsy in Aventura, FL

 To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact Dr. Richard Levin today by calling (305) 932-4444 to make an appointment with one of our specialists.
+You can also request an appointment at our office in Aventura, FL online.
 During this consultation, Dr. Levin will be able to give more insight into ESWL and any other treatment options they believe will bring you the most effective relief from your kidney stones.
+Dr. Levin treats kidney stones for patients from Aventura, Hollywood, North Miami, North Miami Beach, Hallandale, and the surrounding area.